Sarah Feinberg: Transportation

 From 2013 to 2015 she served as chief of staff of United States Secretary of Transportation Anthony R. Foxx in the US Department of Transportation, providing strategic advice and counsel to the Secretary regarding operational and legislative initiatives.

 Feinberg, from 2015 to 2017, served as the 13th Administrator of the Federal Railroad Administration, the safety regulator of the U.S. rail system, becoming the second woman in history to do so.
 She was nominated for the post by President Obama in June 2015, and confirmed by the U.S. Senate.
 Feinberg served on the Amtrak board of directors during that time, and has been a member of the Northeast Corridor Commission, starting in 2015.
 Feinberg was instrumental in helping Governor Andrew Cuomo resolve a LIRR dispute in 2016.

 Beginning in February 2019, she was a member of the Metropolitan Transportation Authority (MTA) Board, where she was the Transit Committee Chair.
 In March 2020, Cuomo appointed her interim President of the New York City Transit Authority after the resignation of Andy Byford.
 She stepped away from her position as an MTA Board member to serve.
 On June 8, 2021, Cuomo nominated Feinberg to be chairperson of the MTA, succeeding Pat Foye, who had been both chairperson and CEO.
 Due to opposition to splitting the top role between two people, the state Senate did not act on her nomination; as a result, Feinberg left the MTA on July 30, 2021.

 Other work

 Feinberg currently serves on the StoryCorps board of directors.
+She is currently a Senior Advisor at the MarTech startup, Applecart.